Straven/nikolaj-sarry-blog/content/post/2025/02/tasks-are-not-project-management.md

 - Collect reports, do retrospectives and analyse problems and successes.
 This will help you avoid future problems.
 When a solution is successful, don't celebrate the success immediately, understand the reasons for the success and then celebrate and implement the result.
 - Don't make a mistake when choosing a project manager.
 Remember that this is not a person with a certain education and not a public speaker, but a person who understands the subject of the project and should build a well-functioning system that will eventually give impetus to the next process.
 However, communication, delegation and teamwork skills are essential.
 - Manage change.
 When something new comes into the project, deal with it.
 Do not dismiss or reject the change.
 But stay within the boundaries of the triangle: deadlines, costs, boundaries.
+- Project objectives should be realistic and set based on an assessment of all available resources.
+- Determine the economics and feasibility of the project.
+The inability or unwillingness to assess efficiency has led to the death of many start-ups.
+Of course, it is possible to produce an electric car made of wood or to develop an application that counts the number of mosquitoes killed.
+But these are projects for the sake of the project, there is neither efficiency nor utility.
+Evaluate the customer or market before starting a project.
+This also applies to non-profit organisations.
+- Plan your workload with an eye to the future.
+This will help you understand who is doing what, and what resources are being used now and in the future.
+- Work on project documentation.
+All project documents should be collected in one place and contain comprehensive information about what happened in the project.
+- Don't delve too deeply into methodologies.
+It is best to choose the best methodology for each project.
+The methodology should work for you, not you for it.
+- Don't forget to finish the project.
+It seems ridiculous, but a project should be completed in its entirety.
+Do not allow partially completed projects, long projects, pauses that are one step away from completion.
+Although it can be quite difficult to close a project.

+A project is not a way to keep an employee busy or a tool for self-realisation.
+It is the work and life of a team of people who must work together with coherence and professionalism to achieve success.
+Building a company on the basis of project management is profitable, convenient and promising.
+The main thing is not to turn project work into a formality, endless meetings and imitation of activities.